 Directions to drain tofu:

-- - If you do not have a press, you can drain the tofu after you slice it. lay a couple of sheets of paper towel on top of one another on a cutting board.
+- If you do not have a press, you can press the tofu after you slice it.
+Lay a couple of sheets of paper towel on top of one another on a cutting board.
 Place the slices of tofu on the paper towels with another two sheets of paper towel on top.
 Place a heavy object, such as a baking sheet, on top of the towel-covered tofu and let rest for 15 to 20 minutes.